 At the end of the Middle Ages, the church obtained the form of a hall building with central nave and two aisles, with three-sided closings of the aisles from the east.
-The total length of the church (without polygonal parts) was 47.2 meters, while the height was 14.5 meters.
+The total length of the church (without the polygonal parts) was 47.2 meters, while the height was 14.5 meters.
 The central nave, 7.2 meters wide, received the same height as the 4.2 meters wide aisles.
 The chancel was not separated externally from the body of the church, although the separation of the part of the church intended for lay people from the presbytery part was marked with diagonal buttresses (the northern one was embedded into the chapels in the 15th century).
 On the north side of the chancel there was a late-medieval, three-bay sacristy, and three chapels at the nave.
-On the west side, there was a four-sided, four-storey tower dating back to the turn of the 13th and 14th centuries, initially about 22 meters high, later raised above the ridge of the roof), with elevations fastened with buttresses and decorated with blendes was placed on the west side, originally crowned with decorative battlement.
-Four chapels were built from the south side of the church, two on the west side were higher than the others, similar in height to the nave.
+On the west side of the church, there was a four-sided, four-storey tower dating back to the turn of the 13th and 14th centuries, initially about 22 meters high, later raised above the ridge of the roof.
+From the south, four chapels were built.
+Two on the west side were higher than the others, similar in height to the nave of the church.

-The nave was designed with as a hall (aisles of equal height with the central nave), with an unequal number of bays, because in the central aisle three almost square bays were made with two pairs of pillars were made in the central nave, while the external walls were divided into four bays.
-Most probably it was the intended composition, not the layout resulting from the adaptation to the earlier building, from which the division into four bays remained.
-The presbytery received a similar division into bays and height as in the western part.
+The nave was designed with as a hall (aisles of equal height with the central nave), with an unequal number of bays, because three almost square bays with two pairs of pillars were made in the central nave, while the external walls were divided into four bays.
+It was most likely an intended composition, and not a layout resulting from the adaptation to an earlier building, of which the division into four bays remained.
+The chancel had a similar division into bays and height as in the western part.